GluuFederation/docs-clustermgr-prod/beta/source/index.md

 1. **Gluu Server:** Free open source software package for identity and access management.

 1. **Redis-Server:** A value key-store known for it's high performance.
 Installed outside the chroot on all servers.
-Configuration file located at `/etc/redis/redis.conf` or `/etc/redis.conf` on the servers with Gluu installed.
+Configuration file is located on the servers with Gluu at `/etc/redis/redis.conf` or `/etc/redis.conf`.

 1. **Stunnel:** Used to protect communications between oxAuth and Redis and Twemproxy caching services.
 Configuration file located at `/etc/stunnel/stunnel.conf` on **all** servers.
 Runs on port 8888 of the NGINX/Proxy server and 7777 on the Gluu servers. **For security Redis runs on localhost.** Stunnel faciliates SSL communication over the Internet for Redis which doesn't come default with encrypted traffic.